grame-cncm/embaudio/web/docs/lectures/lecture1.md

 </center>
 </figure>

 The audio codec connects to Teensy using 7 signals (Yellow signal in pin map above) which are used by two protocol: I2C and I2S.
-This is a traditionnal configuration for audio codec: the I2C (or I²C: Inter-Integrated Circuit) protocol   is used to configure the codec (sample rate, input and output pins etc.) and the I2S (or I²S: Inter-IC Sound) is used to transfer samples bit by bit in both direction (i.e. from and to the teensy).
+This is a traditional configuration for audio codec: the I2C (or I²C: Inter-Integrated Circuit) protocol   is used to configure the codec (sample rate, input and output pins etc.) and the I2S (or I²S: Inter-IC Sound) is used to transfer samples bit by bit in both direction (i.e. from and to the teensy).
 The I2C pins SDA and SCL are used to control the chip and adjust parameters.
 Audio data uses I2S signals, TX (to headphones and/or line out) and RX (from line in or mic), and 3 clocks, LRCLK (44.1 kHz), BCLK (1.41 MHz) and MCLK (11.29 MHz).
 All 3 clocks are created by Teensy which means that the SGTL5000 operates in "slave mode".

-The schematics of the audio shield board, rev. D,  can bee seen [here](https://www.pjrc.com/store/teensy3_audio.html) and the schématic of the Teensy 4.0 can be seen at the end of the page [here](https://www.pjrc.com/store/teensy40.html).
+The schematics of the audio shield board, rev. D,  can bee seen [here](https://www.pjrc.com/store/teensy3_audio.html) and the schematic of the Teensy 4.0 can be seen at the end of the page [here](https://www.pjrc.com/store/teensy40.html).
 Of course, as they are both made by PJRC, they are designed to be compatible.
 We (the teachers!) have soldered the connectors so that the audio shiel can be easily connected to the tennsy.

 The USB connector of the Teensy can support many serial communication from the host computer to the Teensy: (JTAG for flashing/programming, Serial UART, midi, mouse etc. see `Tools -> USB Type` menu in arduino IDE).
-In AUD the USB connector is  used to program the device (i.e. download binary code into flash memory) and ascii communication between the host and the Teensy (i.e. using UART/Serial communicatino protocol).
+In AUD, the USB connector is  used to program the device (i.e., download binary code into flash memory) and ascii communication between the host and the Teensy (i.e. using UART/Serial communicatino protocol).
 In linux machines, when the teensy USB cable is connected, the serial port will appear as `/dev/ttyACM0`

-#Teensy 4.0 processor: NXP  i.MX RT1062
+# Teensy 4.0 Processor: NXP  i.MX RT1062

 The Teensy uses the i.MX RT1062 processor chip from NXP (a model of the serie i.MX RT1060).
 The main components of the chip can be seen on the image extracted from the [i.MX RT1060 datasheet](lecture1/img/datasheet_IMXRT1060RM_rev2.pdf).
 The processor used in the chip is an ARM Cortex-M7 ([technical reference manuel of Cortex-M7 here](lecture1/img/ARM_Cortex_M7_technical_reference.pdf)).
 The ARM Cortex-M7 is the latest architecture that uses the ISA ARMv7 ([ARM v7 reference manuel](lecture1/img/ARM_v7m_ref_manual.pdf))